zwiebert/tronferno-mcu/README.md

   * RF receiver 443 MHz (like RXB6) on Pin D1
   * RF transmitter 443 MHz (FS1000A) on Pin D2

+RF receiver is optional.
+Its needed to sniff the ID of your original central unit.
+After that, it should be disconnected again.
+For the sniffing a super-regeneration receiver can be used.
+It can block the frequency by transmitting noise now and then.
+To avoid this, use a super-heterodyne receiver like the RXB6.

 Build on Linux and flash to esp8266